junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The sensation of Cas's presence tugs gently in his mind.
 Dean tucks him in, feeling oddly like hens tucking chickens beneath their wings.
 All the while the angel's body remains an enormous hill in front of him.
 Dean laughs at the humor of the scene.
 He hears Cas mumbles a small note of unhappiness at the back of his head.

-Dean has to restrains his smile a little.
+Dean has to restrain his smile a little.
 "Sorry buddy, no, not laughing at the body, I swear."
 He reassures the angel.
 "Just thinking how extremely like a black satire movie this is.
 Would make a masterpiece as art, instead of, you know, as life."

 Cas chuckles softly.